 (o) Each year, the state board of education shall direct the commissioner of education to publish a list of all public schools and public academies by approval category.
 The term of approval for each school shall also be listed.

-(p) If the commissioner has designated a school as unapproved, the chairperson of the local school board or designee may appeal the decision of the school’s final approval designation and request a state board hearing.
+(p) If the commissioner has designated a school as unapproved, the chairperson of the school board or designee may appeal the decision of the school’s final approval designation and request a state board hearing.
 Said appeal shall be filed in writing with the office of legislation and hearings within 20 days of the receipt of the final approval designation and shall specify the basis for the appeal.
 The office of legislation and hearings shall schedule a hearing on the appeal in accordance with timelines and procedures established in Ed 200.

 (q) It shall be the responsibility of the superintendent to notify the commissioner of any change in conditions which affects a school’s compliance with these rules.